webtiming/sequencer/index.md

 Read more on the Sequencer concept in [Overview](overview.html)

-## Relation to Timing Object Specification
+## Relation to timing object specification
 The draft specification for the [TimingObject](http://webtiming.github.io/timingobject) specifies [TimingTextTrack](http://webtiming.github.io/timingobject/#timed-data-and-the-timing-object) as a sequencing mechanism integrated with the timing object.
 TimingTextTracks serve as an extension of the existing [TextTrack](http://www.w3.org/html/wg/drafts/html/master/semantics.html#text-track) concept.
 The JavaScript Sequencer has the same function as a TimingTextTrack, but API and internal algorithms are not identical.
 The Sequencer may serve as a goto solution for developers until standardization work on TimingTextTracks is completed.
 The Sequencer may also serve as reference for implementors of TimingTextTrack.